What A Sarasota Florida Mobile Home Inspection Should NOT Be Used For!

 Inadequate drainage

-If you are looking at purchasing a mobile home and would like a professional home inspection done on your mobile home before sending in your final payment to purchase the home we feel this is a great idea and one that should certainly be used more often than what we currently see in the field at this time.
+If you are looking at purchasing a mobile home and would like a professional home inspection done on your mobile home before sending in your final payment to buy the home, we feel this is a great idea and one that should certainly be used more often than what we currently see in the field at this time.

-However, if you are looking at taking this home inspection and using it as a bargaining tool with the Seller then we would suggest not doing this as the home price is already agreed upon and the Buyer is buying the home from the Seller in as-is condition.
+However, if you are looking at taking this home inspection and using it as a bargaining tool with the Seller, we would suggest not doing this as the home price is already agreed upon, and the Buyer is buying the home from the Seller in as-is condition.